Filling the gaps of Indigenous history

-“I have been researching a number of Australian females whose personal histories illuminate the Great War’s broader significance for gender relations,” the dedicated scholar elaborates.
+“I’ve researched a number of Australian women whose personal histories illuminate the Great War’s broader significance for gender relations,” the dedicated scholar elaborates.

 “These include the stories of Australian Army nurses who served in India, pro-war women who established the Australian Women’s Service Corps, anti-war women who opposed conscription, and unique characters like 16-year-old Maud Butler from Kurri Kurri, a coalminer’s daughter who attempted to go to the front to fight.”

-Though Victoria has a peer-reviewed article on Butler under submission with the journal ‘History Australia,’ she concedes the overall aim of this project is to engage with non-traditional audiences.
-Wanting to reach “very large” readerships for popular histories of war and provide them with information in “entertaining yet scholarly ways,” the esteemed educator has set up an exciting new blogsite through the UON.
+Wanting to reach a larger public audience for popular histories of war and provide them with information in “entertaining yet scholarly ways,” Victoria set up an exciting new blog site through the UON.

-“I like that digital technology allows me to share relevant digitised primary sources and direct my followers to other interesting online resources,” she smiles.
+“I like that digital technology allows me to share relevant digitised primary sources and direct my followers to other interesting online resources,” she says.

-Victoria is also working with Professor Lyndall Ryan on a research assignment that looks at the violent development of settler colonial cultures along the Pacific Rim.
+Victoria is also working with Professor Lyndall Ryan on a research project that looks at the violence and intimacies in settler colonial cultures along the Pacific Rim.
 She’s collaborating with Professor John Maynard through the Purai Global Indigenous and Diaspora Research Studies Centre on two other projects as well.

 “The first is on the history of the NSW Aborigines Protection/Welfare Board between 1883 and 1969,” she clarifies.